antfie/FoxBot/README.md

 * Daily reminders throughout the day about things to be mindful of, like drinking water
 * Countdown timers

+## How Do I Run It?

+You can run this wherever you like.
+Just download the appropriate binary from [here](https://github.com/antfie/FoxBot/releases/latest).

+## How Do I Configure It?

+There is a [config.yaml](https://github.com/antfie/FoxBot/blob/main/config.yaml) file which will be generated on first run.
+It is well documented using comments.

 ## How Can I Support This?

 We welcome fixes, features and donations.

-## Running It

-You can run this wherever you like.

 ## Premium Features

-Premium features:
+If you need custom features, integrations or support we can help.
+Just email us at foxbot@antfie.com.
+We currently have the following premium feature availables:

 - Monitoring share prices with buy/sell notifications

-Need custom features or integrations? email foxbot@antfie.com.

-# Contributing

-We welcome contributions to the project.

 # Backlog